xmzboy/Puzzle-game-on-CPP/README.md

 Info (std::string line, TTF_Font * font)				// Getting data from a row.
 Info (std::string _filename, int _time, int _previews, TTF_Font * font)	// Data initialization.
 `````

+## Class Graphics description

+The class declaration is in the header file – Graphics.h, the class definition in the file – Graphics.cpp.

+According to the project, the following fields were created for the "Graphics" class:
+* a pointer to a texture for caching data
+* Rect structure containing the definition of a rectangle (x, y coordinates of the upper left point, width and height)

+The initial initialization of texture coordinates is performed in the constructor.

+## Class MainWindow description

+The class declaration is in the header file – MainWindow.h, the class definition in the file – MainWindow.cpp.

+According to the project, the class should be responsible for monitoring the game states.

+The constructor performs initial initialization.

+The class contains the method "Execution(SDL_Window *const &, SDL_Renderer *const &)" – which is responsible for event handling and monitoring the current state.
+This method contains several blocks for checking events: cursor movement and mouse button pressing.
+Depending on the existing state, the corresponding surfaces are displayed.